UPDATED August 2nd 2020

 You can download’s St. Paul’s guidelines here.

-Please bear in mind we are not forcing our members to go out.
-There are other worship options you are free to use.
+Please bear in mind there are other worship options you are free to use, such as:

 Online Public Worship: